 The Wisdom for Our Lives

-We may think we are too far gone, yet Grace is always waiting for us to call out— the Divine, by any name.
+When progress feels invisible, we may think we are too far gone.
+Yet Grace is always waiting for us to call out – to the Divine, by any name.

 Reflection Question: